 Sales and Marketing

-Carhartt's core customers include carpenters, plumbers, and construction workers.
+Carhartt's core customers include carpenters, plumbers, ranchers, outdoor enthusiasts, and construction workers.
 Carhartt's high-end workwear became popular in the 1990s and has earned a following.
 The clothing company works to maintain its longtime customer base by producing high-quality apparel and footwear while others in the industry have opted to cut corners to boost their bottom line.

 Carhartt is privately owned and managed by the descendants of the founding Carhartt family.